joric/bluetooth-battery-monitor/README.md

 ## Enumerating Bluetooth devices

-There are a few ways.
-I'm using regular Win32 API (you don't need UWP for that) with `SetupDiGetClassDevs` and `SetupDiEnumDeviceInfo` called with bluetooth device class uuid `{e0cbf06c-cd8b-4647-bb8a-263b43f0f974}`.
-Then I filter out unneccesary devices by their hardware id obtained with `SetupDiGetDeviceRegistryProperty`.
+I'm using regular Win32 API (you don't really need UWP for that) with `SetupDiGetClassDevs` / `SetupDiEnumDeviceInfo` and filter out devices by their hardware id obtained with `SetupDiGetDeviceRegistryProperty`.
+The simplest way to get all the properties of the BLE device is to use `SetupDiGetDeviceInterfaceDetail` with corresponding service uuids, and filter by device address.

-Apparently there's no easy way to list BLE services hierarchically (`Children` property in Device Manager).
-The simplest way is to use `SetupDiGetClassDevs` and `SetupDiGetDeviceInterfaceDetail` with corresponding service uuids, filter out by harware ids and collect characteristics you need.
-I'm using following services and characteristics:
+To get connection status I'm using `SetupDiGetDeviceProperty` with `DEVPKEY_DeviceContainer_IsConnected` and checking the `DN_DEVICE_DISCONNECTED` flag (`0x200000`) - this approach works both for BLE and BT classic devices.

+I'm using the following uuids:

+* `{e0cbf06c-cd8b-4647-bb8a-263b43f0f974}` (Bluetooth Device) for `SetupDiGetClassDevs`
 * `{00001800-0000-1000-8000-00805F9B34FB}` (Generic Attribute) for Appearance (`0x2A01`)
 * `{0000180F-0000-1000-8000-00805F9B34FB}` (Battery Service) for Battery Level (`0x2A19`)
 * `{0000180A-0000-1000-8000-00805F9B34FB}` (Device Information) for Manufacturer (`0x2A29`)

-To get connection status, I'm using approach mentioned on the msdn forums.
-You simply call `SetupDiGetDeviceProperty` with the key `DEVPKEY_DeviceContainer_IsConnected` and check the `DN_DEVICE_DISCONNECTED` flag (0x200000).

 ## Bluetooth battery status